Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 >- And here you might use something like Redis, which is a very popular in-memory database, it's actually a key value store.
 >- But so the way that this caching would work is the client, meaning you the user, would go on AlgoExpert on the coding workspace, you would run code with one of AlgoExpert's solutions.
 >- This would send an http request to AlgoExpert servers.
 Then what AlgoExpert servers would do is they would say, _"hey we've got this request which is just a bunch of bytes."_
->- AlgoExpert is gonna hash it down, gonna hash this request, these bytes down to a single signature, very much like a hash table.
+>- And then AlgoExpert is gonna hash it down, gonna hash this request, these bytes down to a single signature, very much like a hash table.
 >- So they might hash it down to, for instance, an integer.
 And then they'd check the cache, which might either be in memory on the server or in some detached component, like Redis for instance which is a key value store, and we check if the key is in the cache.
 >- If it is they take the value associated with that key and they return it to the client.
 >- And so AlgoExpert has avoided doing that additional one second computation of actually running the code and they've just used the value that they had in the cache.

->- Okay, but so far all the examples of caching that we've looked at involve storing data that only needs to be read not data that needs to be written.
+>- Okay, but so far all the examples of caching that we've looked at involve storing data that only needs to be read, not data that needs to be written.
 >- Let's imagine that we were designing a system, or a web application, where users can read and write posts and they can edit their posts.
 >- So you can imagine writing Facebook posts or writing LinkedIn posts.
 >- So you can image that you'd have a client, the browser that you the user are interacting with.
 Then you'd have a server.